 Naturally, assets with a higher risk category need to be prioritized first.

-Concerned about the damage a terminated employee could cause with access to sensitive corporate information, account passwords, and other sensitive data?
+Concerned about the damage a soon-to-be-ex-employee could cause with access to IP, passwords, and other sensitive data?

-Follow this employee offboarding checklist to protect your network following a termination
+Follow this employee offboarding checklist to protect your organization against insider data theft.

 The role of a security auditor is to offer an objective perspective of your organization’s security practices.
 They will work with your internal executives, managers, and IT professionals to ensure that your organization is as secure and compliant as it possibly can be.